Euclid preparation. XXIV. Calibration of the halo mass function in $\Lambda(\nu)$CDM cosmologies: Methodology

 However, numerical systematic effects, such as round-off errors, can affect the distribution of halos introducing further scatter between the predicted HMFs.
 This problem is more prominent for low-mass halos as the abundance of halos quickly grows with decreasing mass and Poisson errors under-predict the total error budget.
 In this paper, we use the composite likelihood instead:

 where $\sigma=\sqrt{ N_{i}^{\rm sim}+\sigma_{\rm sys}^2 }$ is the standard deviation resulting from the convolution of the Gaussian approximation to the Poisson distribution with a noise distribution assumed to be Gaussian with zero mean and variance $\sigma_{\rm sys}^2$.
-Note that our likelihood presents a discontinuity at $N_i^{\rm sim}=25$.
-This discontinuity amplitude depends on the chosen value for $\sigma_{\rm sys}$.
-As we discuss here below, we assume $\sigma_{\rm sys}\lesssim1$ percent, thus causing minimal impact on the transition regime.
-Furthermore, at $N_{i}^{\rm sim}=25$ the purely Poisson error largely dominates the total error budget while negative values for $N_i(\pmb\theta, z)$ are very rare ($\gtrsim 5\,\sigma$) fluctuations of a Gaussian distribution.
+We note that our likelihood presents a discontinuity at $N_i^{\rm sim}=25$.
+The impact of the discontinuity is two-fold.
+Firstly, the discontinuity amplitude depends on the chosen value for $\sigma_{\rm sys}$.
+As we discuss here below, we assume $\sigma_{\rm sys}\lesssim1$ percent, thus minimising the impact on the transition regime.
+Secondly, there is the transition from the purely Poisson error to a symmetric Gaussian approximation.
+The chosen transition value for $N_{i}^{\rm sim}$ guarantees that the transition is again smooth as the Poisson contribution largely dominates the total error budget while negative values for $N_i(\pmb\theta, z)$ are very rare ($\gtrsim 5\,\sigma$) fluctuations of a Gaussian distribution.
+We also checked a more complex composite likelihood function with a two-sided $\sigma$ following~\citet[][]{Watson:2012mt}:

+The relative difference in the log-likelihood between the two functional forms is below $10^{-5}$ around the best-fit values and provides statistically indistinguishable results.
+We stick to the functional form presented in Eq.~\eqref{eq:lkhmf} for simplicity.

 The final log-likelihood is computed by summing Eq.~\eqref{eq:lkhmf} over all redshifts, mass bins, and simulations.
-This amounts to assume that different mass bins at fixed redshift and simulation outputs at different redshifts are independent of each other.
+This amounts to assuming that different mass bins at fixed redshift and simulation outputs at different redshifts are independent of each other.
+However, we note that when using the output of the same simulation at different redshifts, the results are clearly not independent, as the binning in a given redshift will contain the progenitors or descendants of the object in another redshift.
+To minimise the impact of the correlation, we follow~\citet{Bocquet:2015pva} and use a time-spacing of roughly $1.7$ Gyr; such spacing is larger than the characteristic dynamical time of galaxy clusters.